sergiobpapplus/custom_swmm_api/README.md

  (or [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/))
 and run `mamba install geopandas` to install the GIS dependencies (see [GeoPandas](https://geopandas.org/en/stable/getting_started.html)).

+Installing GeoPandas and its dependencies now work on Windows since python version >= 3.10.

 ## 📖 Documentation
 [Link](https://markuspichler.gitlab.io/swmm_api) to the documentation of the api and some example jupyter notebook.